Becoming a Master Gardener

 - Volunteer Commitment

 Once you successfully complete the training program and pass the final exam, you will begin a volunteer internship.
-Certified Master Gardener trainees agree to donate between 45 to 56 hours of volunteer time to the Horticulture program.
+Interns agree to donate between 40 to 56 hours of volunteer time to the horticulture program over 1 year to become a Certified Master Gardener.
+Many Master Gardeners far surpass the mandatory service hours and continue to participate in the program on a yearly basis.

-Master Gardeners are resource people for horticultural questions that come in to their local Extension centers.
-Their efforts multiply the capabilities of county extension educators.
+Certified Master Gardeners are resource people for horticultural questions that come in to their local Extension centers.
+Their efforts multiply the capabilities of county Extension educators.

 The opportunities for volunteer service are limitless: